 Additionally, Carla served as founder and principal of her own small, boutique development consulting firm, Willis Development and Communications Associates and also as a senior consultant for John Brown Limited, a boutique development consulting firm specializing in comprehensive campaigns and planned giving.
-In her consulting experiences, Carla provided services in the areas of campaign planning and counsel, major and annual giving, and gift officer coaching.
+In her consulting experiences, Carla provided services in the areas of campaign planning and counsel, principal, major and annual giving, and gift officer coaching.
 Carla had a successful career at the IBM Corporation prior to beginning her career in advancement.